 The University of Reading is an exempt charity, which means that any gift left to us in your will is free of UK inheritance tax.

-Please follow the links below for more information on making a gift to the University in your will.
-If you have any questions or would like to speak to somebody in confidence about your intentions, please contact:
+For more information on making a gift to the University in your will, or if you have any questions and would like to speak to somebody in confidence about your intentions, please contact:

 Why did you leave a legacy?